bkolada/toolbox/alias_manager/README.md

 Follow the installation in main README file.

 ## Usage
-Just run mali it prints all possible usages.
+Just run `alma` it prints all possible usages.